thehimel/mac/hyper/README.md

 ## ZSH

 * We use ZSH as our shell in this configuration.
-Presently, this is the default shell in Mac.
 * Configure ZSH with the following [instructions](../zsh).

 ## References